kangij/Git/README.md

-# Git
+# HOW TO GIT?

-How To Git?
+1. Git Server /